farhansabbir/farhansabbir/README.md

 - DevOps, DevOps and more DevOps
 - Python and Java!
 And Linux!
 And Solaris!
 And AWS!
+- Open source?
+Bring it to me to integrate!

 ##### Yea, seriously!

 - Design Infrastructure/Platform on premises or on cloud
 - Provide consultancy for infrastructure managed services
 - Ad-hoc consultancy for Linux/UNIX operations and troubleshooting